MCC-Business & Technology

 This is a full-time year-long program that begins each June.
-New cohorts of approximately 35 students are accepted.
-Applications for session one will open July 1st through September 30th.
-This first session will attend a evaluation camp during the first week in October.
-Applications will be accepted for the second session October 1st through December 31st with the final evaluation camp in Janurary.
+New cohorts of approximately 40 students are accepted.
+Applications will be accepted through June 1st.
+The applicant will attend a evaluation camp during April for selection into the program.
+Once accepted you will be sized for your climbing belt and required to purchase your climbing boots.
+The students will receive a discount from West Coast Boots for this purchase.
 Applications may continue to be accepted until all seats in the program have been filled for the next summer class.
 Early applications will receive priority status during the review process.

 Creating Opportunities: Meet Cole

 A graduate of Lathrop High School, Cole Riffle balanced the Lineman program, a nearly full-time job, and caring for family members to pursue a career in line work.
 In the process he made a mark on his classmates and the MCC-Business & Technology campus while jumpstarting his career.
 Cole is currently an apprentice at Evergy (KCPL).
 Read Cole's success story.

 From retail management to lineman.
 Brandon Orr moved from Los Angeles to Kansas City five years ago, the first in a series of changes that have improved his life.
 Brandon enrolled in the Lineman program in 2013, jumpstarting a career that includes his current position at Evergy (KCPL).
 Read Brandon's success story.

 The program, which only starts once a year in the summer, begins with a one-year certificate.
 You can then go on to get an associate's degree (with four additional classes) for transfer.
 The program is fine tuned to meet real-world needs.
 Three utility companies, Evergy (KCPL), Independence Power & Light, and Platte-Clay Electric Cooperative, are on the MCC-BTC advisory board for course content.